Virtualization map for the Littelmann path model: Introduction

 In~\cite{K96}, Kashiwara gave a construction to realize a highest weight crystal~\cite{K90, K91} $B(\lambda)$ as a natural subset of $B(m\lambda)$ by dilating the crystal operators by $m$.
 Furthermore, Kashiwara gave necessary criteria for a generalization by realizing a $U_q(\g)$-crystal inside of a $U_q(\virtual{\g})$-crystal via considering a diagram folding of type $\virtual{\g}$ onto type $\g$.
 This realization and the corresponding isomorphism is known as a virtual crystal and virtualization map (the latter is also known as a similarity map) respectively.

 Virtual crystals have been used effectively to reduce problems into simply-laced types~\cite{baker2000, OSS03III, OSS03II, SS2015, SS15, Scrimshaw15}, where it is typically easier to prove certain properties.
 Most notably, there is a set of axioms, known as the Stembridge axioms~\cite{Stembridge03}, which determines whether or not a crystal arises from a representation.
-In contrast, there are only limited partial results for type $B_2$~\cite{DKK09, Sternberg07}.
+In contrast, the only known (local) axioms are for type $B_2$~\cite{DKK09, Sternberg07}.

 While there are numerous models for crystals, see, e.g.,~\cite{GL05, Kamnitzer10, KN94, LP08, L95-2, Nakajima03, SS2015}, many of them have not had their behavior under virtualization studied.
-Virtualization of the Kashiwara--Nakashima tableau model was studied in~\cite{baker2000, OSS03III, OSS03II, SS15}, where the proofs were type-dependent and often involved tedious calculations.
-From computer experiments done by the second author using~\cite{sage}, Nakajima monomials do not have nice behavior under virtualization.
+Virtualization of the tableaux model was studied in~\cite{baker2000, OSS03III, OSS03II, SS15}, where the proofs were type-dependent and often involved tedious calculations.
 However, the situation is very different in other models.
-For rigged configurations, the virtualization map acts in a natural fashion~\cite{OSS03II, SS2015, SS15}.
-Additionally, the virtualization map for the polyhedral realization~\cite{Nakashima99,NZ97}, a semi-infinite tensor product of certain abstract crystals $\mathcal{B}_i$, is also well-behaved and is the setting which Kashiwara proved his criteria~\cite{K96} for similarity.
+For rigged configurations, the virtualization map acts in a natural fashion~\cite{OSS03II, SS2015, SS2015II, SS15}.
+Additionally, the virtualization map for the polyhedral realization~\cite{Nakashima99,NZ97}, a semi-infinite tensor product of certain abstract crystals $\mathcal{B}_i$, is also well-behaved and is the setting in which Kashiwara proved his criteria~\cite{K96} for similarity.

 The goal of this note is to describe the virtualization map for the Littelmann path model~\cite{L95-2}, which is given by paths in the real weight space.
 We show that the virtualization map is the induced map on the weight spaces.
 This map is natural as it reflects the fact that the Littelmann path model is based upon the geometry of the root system.
 As a result, we give precise conditions for the existence of this type of virtualization map, recovering Kashiwara's criteria.
-Moreover, as the alcove model~\cite{LP08} is a discrete version of the Littelmann path model and LS galleries~\cite{GL05} and MV polytopes~\cite{Kamnitzer10} are based on the root system geometry, we expect a similar natural virtualization maps for these models.
+In addition, as the alcove model~\cite{LP08} is a discrete version of the Littelmann path model and Lakshmibai--Seshadri (LS) galleries~\cite{GL05} are based on the root system geometry, we expect a similar natural virtualization maps for these models.
+Furthermore, to emphasize the relationship with the underlying geometry, it was shown in~\cite{JS15, NS08III} that the crystal structure on MV polytopes~\cite{Kamnitzer07,Kamnitzer10} admits natural virtualization maps.